 On January 1, 2016, the District entered into a water lease agreement with H3O with a termination date of December 31, 2018.
-Effective January 1, 2019, the water lease agreement was extended through December 31, 2025.
-Under the terms of this new agreement, H3O will lease from the District up to 300 acre feet of water reusable effluent annually at a rate of \$650 per acre foot paid monthly.
+Effective January 1, 2019, the District entered into the First Amended and Extension of Water Lease Agreement (Commutual Water) with WSP, the successor entity to H3O, which extended the water lease through December 31, 2025.
+Under the terms of this new agreement, WSP will lease from the District up to 300 acre feet of water reusable effluent annually at a rate of \$650 per acre foot paid monthly.

 On January 1, 2016, the District entered into a water lease agreement with H3O with a termination date of December 31, 2025.
-Under terms of this agreement, the District will lease up to 300 acre feet of water annually to H3O at a rate of \$650 per acre foot paid monthly.
+Under terms of this agreement, the District leased up to 300 acre feet of water annually to H3O at a rate of \$650 per acre foot paid monthly.
+This agreement was assigned to WSP, the successor entity to H3O, under the Amended and Restated Water Lease Agreement (Consumptive Water), for a rate of \$400 per acre foot.

-Water Storage and Facilities Usage and Public Improvements Agreement - H3O
+Water Storage and Facilities Usage and Public Improvements Agreement - WSP

-On August 21, 2013, the District entered into a water storage and facilities usage and public improvements agreement with H3O.
-H3O is granted the use of the following: (1) the District's water storage reservoirs, including but not limited to Signal Reservoir No. 1 and Signal Reservoir No. 2, (the "Signal Reservoirs") or other district water storage reservoirs designated by the District; (2) water transmission lines, wells, pumps, facilities, and appurtenances for the purpose of storing up to 200 acre feet of water and transmitting up to 2,000 acre feet of water per year, provided such storage and transmission does not interfere with the District's use of the facilities; and (3) the Signal Reservoirs and the District's adjoining land necessary for the purposes of installing temporary and permanent water pumps, pipelines, and associated facilities to withdraw water from the Signal Reservoirs and to construct access roads and load out areas to accept withdrawn water into water trucks.
-H3O's right of usage is subject to the District's use of the facilities for the benefit of the District's present or future customers, and H3O is not entitled to use any facilities needed for public use by the District's present or future customers.
+On August 21, 2013, the District entered into a water storage and facilities usage and public improvements agreement with H3O, which was subsequently assigned to WSP, the successor entity to H3O.
+WSP is granted the use of the following: (1) the District's water storage reservoirs, including but not limited to Signal Reservoir No. 1 and Signal Reservoir No. 2, (the "Signal Reservoirs") or other district water storage reservoirs designated by the District; (2) water transmission lines, wells, pumps, facilities, and appurtenances for the purpose of storing up to 200 acre feet of water and transmitting up to 2,000 acre feet of water per year, provided such storage and transmission does not interfere with the District's use of the facilities; and (3) the Signal Reservoirs and the District's adjoining land necessary for the purposes of installing temporary and permanent water pumps, pipelines, and associated facilities to withdraw water from the Signal Reservoirs and to construct access roads and load out areas to accept withdrawn water into water trucks.
+H3O's right of usage is subject to the District's use of the facilities for the benefit of the District's present or future customers, and WSP is not entitled to use any facilities needed for public use by the District's present or future customers.

-As partial consideration for the right of usage, H3O has paid the District \$50 per acre foot of water pumped through the District's water lines, as measured at the District's alluvial wells or the Guthrie turnout on the Brantner Ditch but not to exceed \$100,000 per year.
-As additional consideration, H3O agrees to construct improvements to the reservoir estimated to be \$750,000 and improvements to the water lines and to the District's delivery systems from the reservoirs, estimated to be \$250,000.
+As partial consideration for the right of usage, H3O paid the District \$50 per acre foot of water pumped through the District's water lines, as measured at the District's alluvial wells or the Guthrie turnout on the Brantner Ditch but not to exceed \$100,000 per year.
+As additional consideration, H3O agreed to construct improvements to the reservoir estimated to be \$750,000 and improvements to the water lines and to the District's delivery systems from the reservoirs, estimated to be \$250,000.
 The public improvements were dedicated to the District on or before the end of the term of this agreement (December 31, 2018) at no cost to the District.
-The District and H3O have continued operating under the terms of the agreement subsequent to the end of its term.
+The District and WSP have continued operating under the terms of the agreement subsequent to the end of its term.